frkatona/frkatona.github.io/projects/OriginalSongHelper/suggestions.md

 Render recognized dynamics markers as compact badges in the left margin instead of normal lyrics.
 Use standard markings such as `pp`, `p`, `mp`, `mf`, `f`, `ff`, plus text directions like `crescendo`, `dim`, `rit`, and `hold`.
 On mobile, keep the badge inline at the beginning of the lyric line so it does not consume too much horizontal space.
 This keeps the source text readable while making performance cues easier to scan.

+---

+after local app settings, establish local folder to check for songs + a 'save as' option'